WORKING WITH CHILDREN

 How Long Do Kids Do Therapy?

-How long therapy lasts depends on the goals set out in with you and your child.
+How long therapy lasts depends on the goals set out.
 Most of the time, a I will want to meet with your child once a week for a few months.

 How Can Parents Help?